montagejs/montagejs.org/docs/serialization-format.md

 ```

 ### Referencing Other Objects
 Often you need to reference one serialized Mod object from another object in the same serialization.
-For instance, the serialization might declare a Montage button that you want to reference from the controller (or owner) object in the serialization.
+For instance, the serialization might declare a Mod button that you want to reference from the controller (or owner) object in the serialization.

 To reference an element by ID, use the following JSON syntax.
 In this example, _objectLabel_ is the label assigned to the serialized object.